Connect Workday to your favorite reporting tools without moving data.

-Are you looking for a quick and easy way to access SAP Netweaver Gateway data from PowerShell?
-We show how to use the Cmdlets for SAP Netweaver Gateway and the CData ADO.NET Provider for SAP Netweaver Gateway to connect to SAP Netweaver Gateway data and synchronize, automate, download, and more.
+Are you in search of a quick and easy way to access SAP Netweaver Gateway data from PowerShell?
+This article demonstrates how to utilize the SAP Netweaver Gateway Cmdlets for tasks like connecting to SAP Netweaver Gateway data, automating operations, downloading data, and more.

 The CData Cmdlets for SAP Netweaver Gateway are standard PowerShell cmdlets that make it easy to accomplish data cleansing, normalization, backup, and other integration tasks by enabling real-time and bidirectional access to SAP Netweaver Gateway.

-The cmdlets are not only a PowerShell interface to the SAP Netweaver Gateway API, but also an SQL interface; this tutorial shows how to use both to create, retrieve, update, and delete SAP Netweaver Gateway data.
+The Cmdlets are not only a PowerShell interface to SAP Netweaver Gateway, but also an SQL interface; this tutorial shows how to use both to create, retrieve, update, and delete SAP Netweaver Gateway data.
 We also show examples of the ADO.NET equivalent, which is possible with the CData ADO.NET Provider for SAP Netweaver Gateway.
 To access SAP Netweaver Gateway data from other .NET applications, like LINQPad, use the CData ADO.NET Provider for SAP Netweaver Gateway.

-After obtaining the needed connection properties, accessing SAP Netweaver Gateway data in PowerShell consists of three basic steps.
+Once you have acquired the necessary connection properties, accessing SAP Netweaver Gateway data in PowerShell can be enabled in three steps.

 SAP Gateway allows both basic and OAuth 2.0 authentication.
 You can use basic authentication to connect to your own account, or you can use OAuth to enable other users to retrieve data from your service with their accounts.
 In addition to authenticating, set the following connection properties to access SAP Gateway tables.